 There’s nothing better than drinking a cup of sweet, milky, spiced chai in the morning or really at any time of the day.
 This Instant Pot masala chai is so easy to make for yourself, for a few people, or even for a large group of people.
 My recipe for Instant Pot Masala Chai is from my cookbook, Indian Food Under Pressure.

-You might be wondering why anyone would make chai in a pressure cooker.
+You might wonder why anyone would make chai in a pressure cooker.
 It can be faster to make it on a stovetop, especially a single cup.
 But when you make it in a pressure cooker, there’s no need to babysit the tea.
 I always use my pressure cooker when making chai for friends or a large party because it’s such a hands-off recipe.
 I also like making chai for myself and my husband before work.
 I can prepare the tea, get ready for the day, then come downstairs to a fresh cup of steaming hot chai.

 Why Make Chai in an Instant Pot?